 <img class="wpqd-disabled" src="myimage.png" alt="Here is my image" width="400" height="400" />

 Click “Disable WP QuickDraw for this page” in the right menu of the webpage editor (make sure WP QuickDraw is checked in your Screen Options at the top of the editor so you can see this box).

-Start evolving your website by using large, highly detailed, high impact images
+Enhance your user experience and website performance by using large, highly detailed, high impact images

 2. Upload new images and replace your current images with higher resolution versions if you have them

 In the past you may have only uploaded low resolution images to keep your website fast but WP QuickDraw entirely reverses that standard practice.
 Start thinking about quality and detail.
 Take great photos and produce graphical images knowing that your users are going to be taking a much closer look at your images.
 Remember, WP QuickDraw will keep your webpages fast AND with quality while also providing that additional on-demand detail when your users zoom in [the TrueZoom feature of WP QuickDraw Pro].
 In fact, any image you have that has a horizontal resolution of less than 768px can be replaced with an image over that limit to speed up the load time on your page.
 That’s right!
 Larger images will speed up your page!
 That’s because any of those larger images rendered by WP QuickDraw are actually smaller to start with so they load faster.
 However …

 3. Don’t artificially resize images to higher resolution before you upload them to WordPress